telerik/kendo-ui-core/docs/controls/charts/how-to/show-axis-labels-in-two-rows.md

 ---
-title: Show Category Axis labels in two rows
+title: Show Category Axis Labels in Two Rows
-page_title: Show Category Axis labels in two rows | Kendo UI Charts
+page_title: Show Category Axis Labels in Two Rows | Kendo UI Charts
-description: "Learn how to show Category Axis labels in two rows."
+description: "Learn how to show Category Axis labels in two rows when working with Kendo UI Charts."
 slug: howto_showlabelsintworows_charts
 ---

-# Show Category Axis labels in two rows
+# Show Category Axis Labels in Two Rows

-The example below demonstrates how to show Category Axis labels in two rows.
+The example below demonstrates how to show Category Axis labels in two rows when working with Kendo UI Charts.

 ###### Example